 What child (big or small) wouldn’t love to stay here?

-And I can attest that the sunsets here are pretty amazing.
+And I can attest that the sunset views from Art of Animation are pretty amazing.

 All of the rooms in this portion of the resort are Finding Nemo family suites.

 Last but not least, we have the Cars section at Art of Animation Resort.
 It will be to the immediate right when you walk out of the back of the lobby.
 This area offers fun life-size cars from the movie it represents.

 There are also these great signs welcoming you to Radiator Springs.
 It’s a happy place.

 You won’t find any standard rooms here, they are all Cars family suites.